UgoDaves/AirBnB-Data-Analytics-project/README.md

 In this project, I would be analyzing AirBnB listing dataset specifically in Dallas, Texas area to gain date driven insight, on basically the factors that may contribute to having a successful AirBnB listing.

 ## Ask Phase
-1. How do we make decisions on the best approach to take in order to create sucessful AirBnB listings?
+1. How do we make accurate decisions on the best approach to take, in order to create sucessful AirBnB listings?
+My strategy includes:
+ i.
+Make a list of the top ten most sucessful host, and analyze their overal revenue. ii.
+Analyzing Districts and areas with the higest turn out. iii.
+Identify the most popular accomodation category.